Kkebuka/birthday-countdown/README.md

 Users can customize the countdown by entering their own or someone else's birthdate with ease. it takes two easy steps first is to fill the input fields.
-Then click on the submit button if shows a message when the wrong date is entered then you be asked to start all over by clicking a try again button
+Then click on the submit button.
+If done properly,the countdown timer starts immediately if shows a message when the wrong date is entered. then you be asked to start all over by clicking a try again button.